wkhatiz/wordle-game_v3/README.md

 > **Warning**
 >
 > This project is still in progress.
-This readme document will be updated once the application is functional.
+This README.md document will be updated once the application is functional.

 # Wordle Game.V3